 Steve Jobs.
 J.K.
 Rowling.
 Walt Disney.
 Oprah.
 What do all these famous people have in common?
 They’ve all been fired.
-If you’re currently staring at your own pink slip – or anticipating one in the near future – you can take a tiny bit of comfort in knowing that you’re in illustrious company.
-But to set yourself up for a second act that’s as impressive as theirs, you need to do a little preparation.
-And that means taking a deep breath, getting yourself together, and looking at your situation.
+If you’re currently staring at your own pink slip—or anticipating one in the near future—you can take a tiny bit of comfort in knowing that you’re in illustrious company.
+To set yourself up for a second act that’s as impressive as theirs, you need to do a little preparation.
+That means taking a deep breath, getting yourself together, and looking at your situation.

 If you’re like most people, you have a lot of questions.
 Are you eligible for unemployment?
 Can you appeal?
 What happens if you have been wrongfully discharged?
-What do you say in your cover letters and in job interviews?
+What do you say in your cover letters and job interviews?

 Here's what you need to know about your employee rights, your financial options, and your best path forward when you are fired or otherwise terminated from employment.